2310 Criteria for Immediate or Expedited Responses to Service Requests

 2341.5 Retroactive Payment Process

-The retroactive payment process is an option that an individual and/or the provider may use if the individual has an immediate need for assistance with personal care task(s) pending the Texas Health and Human Services Commission's eligibility decision for Medicaid eligibility.
-See Section 2348, Retroactive Payments.
+The retroactive payment process is an option that a person or the provider may use if the person has an immediate need for help with personal care task(s) pending the Texas Health and Human Services Commission's Medicaid eligibility decision.
+Review Section 2348, Retroactive Payments.

 2342 Screening for Personal Attendant Services (PAS)